Gondola Shelving Glossary

 Gondola shelving glossary: definitions for upright, rail, base bracket, TL shelf, DL shelf, back extension, pegboard, slotwall, Load Easer, endcap, and more.

-- Rail horizontal connector between adjacent uprights; top rail sets spacing, bottom rail prevents spread
+- Rail, horizontal connector between adjacent uprights; top rail sets spacing, center rail carries shelf load (required per Lozier catalog on every section, two on 96-144in sections), bottom rail prevents spread

-- TL shelf flat Top Load shelf that hooks into upright slots; adjustable on 1in centers without tools
+- TL shelf, flat Tilt-In shelf that hooks into upright slots; adjustable on 1in centers without tools

-- DL shelf Down Load shelf with 5° or 15° forward tilt for label-forward and gravity-feed display
+- DL shelf, Drop-In shelf with 17° or 30° forward tilt for label-forward and gravity-feed display

 Gondola shelving has a specific vocabulary used by manufacturers, distributors, and installers.
 Using correct terms when ordering components or describing fixture issues prevents the wrong parts from being shipped.
 This glossary defines the standard terms used across Lozier gondola and the broader gondola shelving industry.